 - Advantages of Red Hat Container Certification

-A Linux container image consists of three main parts and runs on a container host consisting of two main parts.
-Here is the stack of all five parts:
+A Linux container image consists of three main parts and runs on a container host consisting of three main parts.
+Here is the stack of all six parts:

 - Linux container: